jasonclairsoftware/PetFinder/README.md

 <a id="risks-and-assumptions-bookmark"></a>
 ### Risks and Assumptions
 With any project, there are risks and aspects that we must assume.
-Here I will outline the possible risks, the management and what we are going to assume during production.
+Here will be the possible risks, the management and what we are going to assume during production.

 - N/A